 I put the jars on a baking tray and placed the tray outside on the balcony.
 Romanians place the jars in the sun, but I don't have much sun on my balcony.

-For that matter, the fermentation happened a little bit slower, in about 6 days.
+For that matter, the fermentation happened a little bit slower, in about six days.
 If you place the jars exposed to the sun, they will ferment much faster.

-I would suggest you taste the cucumbers after 3 days and see if they are salty and sour.
+I suggest you taste the cucumbers after three days and see if they are salty and sour.
 If not, let them be for another day or two until they are ready.

 This is how the cucumbers looked on the second day:

 The liquid is cloudier, but it smells pleasant and vinegary.
-One taste of a cucumber made me decide that the batch needs to sit for another day or two.
+One taste of cucumber made me decide that the batch needed to sit for another day or two.

 At this point, the cucumbers were ready for refrigeration.

 So, are you going to make a batch of pickles this way?
 Looking at that list of things to do can be intimidating, but I promise you that once you do this a few times and understand the process, it is the easiest way to make pickles that are delicious and healthy for you.